Do Images Provide Relevant Information to Investors? An Exploratory Study

 Date Written: November 18, 2021

-Keywords: Visual readability, visual attention, visual sentiment, annual reports, images, information reinforcement, analyst forecast accuracy.
+Keywords: Visual readability, annual reports, images, information dissemination, information reinforcement, textual readability, analyst forecast accuracy, analyst disagreement

 JEL Classification: D83, G12, G14, M41